morganrivers/timezone_and_flux_from_ip/README.md

 - `tzupdate`: for updating the system timezone.
 - `curl`: for making API calls.
 - `xflux`: for adjusting the display's color temperature.
+- `nmcli`: NetworkManager, needed to call script on network connection.
 Ensure these tools are installed on your system before running the script.